General Financial Aid Questions

 - Log in to www.fafsa.gov.

 - Correct “Will File” to “Already Completed.”

-- If you are eligible to use the IRS Data Retrieval Tool, click Link to IRS and OK.
+- If you are eligible to use the IRS Data Retrieval Tool, click Procced to the IRS and OK.

 - On the IRS Web site (www.IRS.gov.) enter the requested information and click Submit.

 - Click on the box under the “Transfer My Tax Information into the FAFSA” and then click Transfer Now.

 - You should receive the message “You have successfully transferred your 2019 tax information.”